 - Change your FMLA leave year to a rolling year measured “backwards.”
 This is low hanging fruit.
 Employers can define their FMLA 12-month period in one of four ways: a calendar year, a fixed year, a look-forward period (from the time the employee first takes leave), or a “rolling” 12-month period measured backward from the date an employee uses any FMLA leave.
 You may have perfectly good business reasons for using something other than a rolling backwards year and, if you do, you can ignore this suggestion.
 For the rest of you, use this opportunity to change your FMLA 12-month period to a rolling year measured backward!
 This method typically is the best choice for employers, as it avoids stacking 12-week FMLA periods back-to-back (which could occur under any of the three other methods).
 Keep in mind, though, that employers must provide employees with 60 days’ notice of any change to the FMLA 12-month period, and you arguably have to bargain the change with any union representing your employees.

 - Target intermittent leave abuse.
 Day in and day out, I help employers figure out how they can address suspicious intermittent leave situations.
 Employers often vow to do something about it, but fighting intermittent leave abuse can be tiresome and the results often are not immediate.
 But you can win at this!
 Use 2014 to employ targeted use of second/third opinions and re-certification, and use lawful means to engage the employee’s health care provider about the employee’s serious health condition and need for leave.
-We provided tips for doing so in last month’s webinar, which still can be accessed.
 You also can address all of these tactics in your FMLA audit (see No. 2 above!).

 - Rein in employees on “indefinite” leaves of absence.
 Remember Bob?
 You recall him — he’s the guy who took FMLA leave nine months ago and has remained off work ever since.
 In 2014, address the “Bobs” in your workplace — those employees that have remained on leave so long that you may have even forgotten about them.
 And they continue on leave with no return in sight.
 At your earliest opportunity, find out: 1) what’s going on with the employee’s leave, 2) what medical condition keeps them off work, 3) whether you can identify a reasonable accommodation to help them return to work and, if they still need more leave, 4) make their physician identify an estimated date upon which they can return to work.
 When they cannot identify an estimated date, consider what rights you have to terminate their employment.
 As we have discussed before, courts regularly uphold an employer’s decision to terminate employment where the employee’s leave remains indefinite.
 Work with your legal counsel to be more aggressive in this area in 2014.